-- 1. Peel the tapes that secures the wireless-card cable to the system board. - 2.
-Note the routing of the wireless-card cable and remove the wireless-card cable from the left fan. - 3.
+- 1. Peel the tapes that secure the antenna cables to the system board. - 2.
+Note the routing of the antenna cable and display cable, and remove the antenna cables from the left fan. - 3.
 Peel the tape and open the latch, and disconnect the display cable from the system board. - 4.
 Flip the computer over and place the computer on a clean and flat surface. - 5.
-Remove the wireless-card cable from the routing guides on the palm-rest and keyboard assembly. - 6.
+Remove the antenna cable and display cable from the routing guides on the palm-rest and keyboard assembly. - 6.
 Remove the eight screws (M2.5x4) that secure the display-assembly hinges to the palm-rest and keyboard assembly. - 7.
 Lift the hinges from the palm-rest and keyboard assembly. - 8.
 Slide and lift the display assembly off the palmrest and keyboard assembly. - 9.
 After performing all the above steps, you are left with the display assembly.